JheKWall/jhekwall.github.io/index.md

 ### Student Completion Outcomes at UT Martin and Nearby Institutions (2026)
 *Data sourced from [IPEDS](https://nces.ed.gov/ipeds/)*

-My goal with this analysis was to measure the completion outcomes of cohorts from 2009-10 to 2016-2017 at UT Martin and nearby institutions alongside institution-reported living expenses from the same timeframe to determine if there was any correlation between completion rates and cost-of-living in the area around an institution.
+My goal with this analysis was to measure the completion outcomes of cohorts from 2009-10 to 2016-17 at UT Martin and nearby institutions alongside institution-reported living expenses from the same timeframe, to determine whether there was any correlation between the two.

+Institution-reported living expenses are a financial aid office's estimated student budget — housing, food, and other necessities, excluding tuition.
+They are an administrative estimate, not a measurement of local prices, and institutions use differing methodologies to produce them.

 This analysis covered eight cohorts (freshmen who entered in the same academic year) across five institutions: